NilenduGanguli/ai_project_25/document-extraction/README.md

 - Don't commit `env.sh` with real credentials
 - Use environment-specific key management in production
 - Consider implementing authentication for production
-- MongoDB should use authentication in production
+- PostgreSQL credentials should be secured in production
+- Use SSL/TLS for database connections in production

 ## License